Analysis | A conspiracy website will pay you $10,000 to bring it back to reality

 No?
 It’s idiotic?

 I mean, this is unfalsifiable.
-If you say to this person, there were a lot of absentee ballots because of the pandemic, and they say, oh but were there????? you just sort of have to shrug.
+If you say to this person, There were a lot of absentee ballots because of the pandemic, and they say, Oh but were there?????, you just sort of have to shrug.
 Okay, man.

 Then there’s the “roll,” which, impressively, is dumber.